hamidgasmi/training.computerscience.algorithms-datastructures/README.md

                 aa$a                    C4: Cyclic Substring starting at position 4
                 a$ab                    C5: Cyclic Substring starting at position 5
                 $aba                    C6: Cyclic Substring starting at position 6
-        - - E.g. 1.
-S = “ababaa$”, Cyclic Shits of length 1
+        - E.g. 1.
+S = “ababaa$”, Cyclic Shifts of length 1
                 Cyclic shifts(S, 1)
                  _____
                 a     \